ibloise/SituSeq/README.md

 # Notes

-This is a local adaptation of SituSeq workflow available in [SituSeq](https://github.com/jkzorz/SituSeq)
+This is a local adaptation of SituSeq workflow available in [SituSeq](https://github.com/jkzorz/SituSeq).
+The adaptation is in progress.
+The following lines could be outdated.

 # SituSeq
 *SituSeq* is a workflow for the remote and offline analysis of Nanopore-generated 16S rRNA amplicon data.